 The collaboration has identified three specific programs – Drilling technologies, Data from drilling and the National Drilling Initiative (NDI).

-National Drilling Program
+National Drilling Initiative Program - NSW focus area

 The Geological Survey of New South Wales (GSNSW) is a major participant in the NDI program, committing $16 million to the program over 10 years.

-In NSW, the program focuses on five areas in the state’s central and far west (Figure 1 below), where Group 1 minerals (metals) potentially exist under a layer of younger barren geology.
+In NSW, the program focuses on several areas in the state’s central and far west (Figure 1 below), where Group 1 minerals (metals) potentially exist under a layer of younger barren geology.
 These areas are:

 Figure 1: MinEx CRC focus areas in NSW

-GSNSW will undertake legacy data compilation, geological mapping and sampling, airborne electromagnetic and other geophysical surveys, hydrogeochemistry, biogeochemistry, and drilling from 2019 to 2028.
+GSNSW will undertake legacy data compilation, geological mapping and sampling, airborne electromagnetic and other geophysical surveys, hydrogeochemistry, biogeochemistry, and stratigraph drilling from 2019 to 2028.
 Drilling is planned from 2023 to 2026 and will avoid sensitive areas such as state significant aquifers and national parks.